SaiSantosh2209/WeatherNova/README.md

-# WeatherNowa - Your Real-Time Weather Companion
+# WeatherNova - Your Real-Time Weather Companion

 Get up-to-date weather information and forecasts at your fingertips with WeatherNow!
 This React-powered website leverages the OpenWeather API to provide accurate and real-time weather data for any location worldwide.